Primary Residence

 Step 3

-circumstances and likely changes in the future
+current circumstances and expected changes in the future

 Standard Financial Statement

-repayment history and current capacity
+repayment history and current affordability

 Step 4